Elevance Health: Blue Cross of California

+Anthem, Inc.

 In February 2015, the company acquired Simply Healthcare Holdings, a Medicaid and Medicare managed care company based in Florida.

 In June 2015, Anthem made an offer to acquire Cigna for more than $54 billion in cash and stock.
-In February 2017, a United States district court ruling blocked the Cigna merger on grounds of anti-competitive practices.
+In February 2017, United States district court Judge Amy Berman Jackson blocked the Cigna merger on grounds of anti-competitive practices.
 On February 14, Cigna called off its merger agreement with Anthem.

 In October 2017, Anthem announced that it would not renew its pharmacy benefit management (PBM) relationship with Express Scripts saying it had been overcharged $3 billion and that instead, Anthem would eventually handle the PBM process itself through its new IngenioRx unit.
 Anthem announced that it would enter a 5-year contract with CVS Health.
 Cigna then announced plans in March 2018 to acquire Express Scripts for $58 billion.

 On November 6, 2017, Gail Koziara Boudreaux was named CEO.

 In 2018, the company announced a $20 million expansion of its headquarters and the signing of a lease in Atlanta for its technology center.

 In March 2020, Anthem announced the acquisition of Beacon Health Options, and independently held behavioral health organization.

 On February 2, 2021, Anthem announced the acquisition of InnovaCare Health's Puerto Rico subsidiaries including MMM Holdings, LLC (“MMM”) and its Medicare Advantage (MA) plan MMM Healthcare, LLC as well as affiliated companies and Medicaid plan.

 In November 2021, Anthem announced the acquisition of Integra Managed Care in New York.
 The acquisition of the New York-based international health insurance company was completed on May 5, 2022.

 On June 28, 2022, Anthem announced a change of its corporate name to Elevance Health, Inc. and also changed its stock ticker symbol from "ANTM" to "ELV".

+Elevance Health

+On January 23, 2023, Elevance announced that it entered a definitive agreement to acquire Blue Cross and Blue Shield of Louisiana, increasing Elevance's footprint to 15 states and adding 1.9 million new members.

+In 2023, Elevance announced that it would rebrand its Amerigroup business as Wellpoint starting in 2024.

+As of 2025, Elevance subsidiaries Carelon Behavioral Health and Anthem Blue Cross and Blue Shield are the subject of three lawsuits in New York and Connecticut alleging that they operate ghost networks.

+Subsidiaries

+Elevance Health includes the following subsidiaries: